michaltykac/proshade/README.md

 In order to detect symmetry in either a co-ordinate input file or in a map input file, the ProSHADE executable needs to be supplied with the option **-S** or **--symmetry** and it will also require a single input file to be supplied using the **-f** option.
 These two options are the only mandatory options, although there are many optional values that the user can supply to supersede the default values and therefore modify the operation fo the ProSHADE executable to fit their purpose.

-One particular option regarding the symmetry detection mode should be noted; the **--sym** (or **-u**) option, which allows the user to state which symmetry they believe to exist in the structure.
+One particular option regarding the symmetry detection mode should be noted; the **--reqSym** (or **-u**) option, which allows the user to state which symmetry they believe to exist in the structure.
 The allowed values for this command line argument are "Cx", "Dx", "T", "O" and "I", where the *x* should be an integer number specifying the fold of the requested symmetry.
 When this option is used, it removes the default behaviour of returning the "best" detected symmetry and instead the symmetry requested by the user is returned, if it can be found in the structure.

 Another noteworthy option is the **--center** or **-c** option, which  tells ProSHADE **NOT** to center the internal map representation over the centre of density before running any processing of the map (default is centering and adding this option will turn centering off).
 This may be important as ProSHADE detects symmetries over the centre of the co-ordinates and therefore a non-centered map (map which does not have the centre of mass at the centre of box) will be found to have no symmetries even if these are present, just not over the co-ordinate/box centre.